Access to HE

 There are no standard entry qualifications for Access courses with each programme having its own requirements.
 All programmes look for GCSEs in Maths and English at Grade 4 or above but if you don’t have these qualifications equivalent qualifications, skills and experience may be accepted.
 Southwark College also offers courses in Maths and English to help you progress.

-If you are not quite ready to start an Access course, you could apply for a one-year Diploma in Progression (Level 2) programme.
+If you are not quite ready to start an Access course, you could apply for a one-year Pre-Access Certificate in Progression (Level 2) Programme.